 As most of Labna’s readers know, I’ve been quite absent from these pages lately because… well, for a number of personal reasons, to be honest, but especially because I was busy writing my first English-language book, “Cooking alla Giudia”, which will come out at the end of March.

-Today my wonderful publisher, Artisan, has officially announced it (it’s also already available for pre-order online!), so it’s finally time for me to tell you more about the book, reveal you the cover, show you a few shots, as well as share a recipe from it: I can’t make your mouth water and then let you starve, can I?!
+Today, my wonderful publisher, Artisan, has officially announced it (it’s also already available for pre-order online!), so it’s finally time for me to tell you more about the book, reveal the cover, show you a few shots, as well as share a recipe from it that I really enjoy, that of traditional Jewish cholent: I can’t make your mouth water by telling you everything about the book and then leave you without a little taste of it, can I?!

 Cooking alla Giudia is my tribute to the wonderfully rich, yet still largely unknown, culinary heritage of the Jews of Italy.
 From Roman deep-fried artichokes (carciofi alla giudia) to Venetian sarde in saor (sweet-and-sour sardines), Apulian orecchiette pasta, and Sicilian caponata, some of Italy’s best-known dishes are Jewish in origin.
 But little is known about the Jewish people in Italy and their culinary traditions.
 It was the Jews, for example, who taught Italians to eat the eggplant, and thus helped inspire the classic eggplant parmigiana and many other local specialties.

 With a collection of kosher recipes from all regions of Italy, including plenty of vegan, vegetarian, and gluten-free options, I have tried my best to tell the story of how the Jews changed Italian food, to preserve these recipes, and to share with home cooks the extraordinary dishes prepared in the Jewish communities of Italy.